-A lack of sleep induces stress, making your more vulnerable to a flare-up.
+A lack of sleep induces stress, making you more vulnerable to a flare-up.
 Make getting a good night’s sleep a priority to help control the symptoms of eczema.
 The Mayo Clinic recommends adults get at least seven to nine hours of sleep each night.

 Soak the Skin

 Applying a cold compress to the affected area can cool and soothe symptoms.
-Also, taking warm or lukewarm baths or showers to soak the affected area for 15 to 20 minutes can help ease itchiness.
+Also, taking warm or lukewarm bathsor showers to soak the skin for 15 to 20 minutes can help ease itchiness.

 Treatment for eczema often involves a combination of doctor-directed treatment and self-guided flare-up prevention and treatment.
 By working closely with your doctor, you can reduce flare-ups and decrease the symptoms of this condition.